 The physical education and sport premium funding has made an impact in many ways and this is detailed in the linked ‘Physical Education and Sport Impact Measurement’ document.

-Staff have had the opportunity to attend training sessions and have brought the knowledge and skills learnt into the classroom.
-They have also had the opportunity to team-teach with staff from Premier Sport and Premier Performing Arts.
-Together they have delivered a variety of whole units of gymnastics, athletics, multi-skills, striking/fielding, tennis, net/wall games, tag rugby and dance; and in doing so the staff have been able to learn alongside professionals, which will enable them to transfer new knowledge and skills into their own future lessons.
+Staff have had the opportunity to attend training sessions and have brought the knowledge and skills learnt into their lessons.
+They have also had the opportunity to team-teach with staff from Premier Sport.
+They have delivered a variety of whole units of gymnastics, athletics, multi-skills, striking/fielding, tennis, net/wall games, tag rugby and dance; and in doing so the staff have been able to learn alongside professionals, which will enable them to transfer new knowledge and skills into their own future lessons.

-We have been able to buy new equipment to enhance our provision of physical education and sport in the Academy and staff have commented how beneficial it has been for them to be able to teach the children using the appropriate equipment, which has been particularly important in preparing the children for the many festivals in which they have participated, for example tag rugby, sportshall athletics, quadkids and kwik cricket.
+We have been able to buy new equipment to enhance our provision of physical education and sport in the Academy and staff have commented how beneficial it has been for them to be able to teach the children using the appropriate equipment, which has been particularly important in preparing the children for the many festivals in which they have participated, for example tag rugby and kwik cricket.
 Participation in festivals has increased the social awareness of the children and has facilitated development of their values of fairness and equality.
 They have developed an understanding of moral obligations and rule following.
 The festivals support transition to middle school with the children establishing friendships with their peers from local schools.
-We have purchased much needed sports kit to enable us to enter festivals with an enhanced team spirit.
 The funding has also enabled us to pay for transport to festivals.

 Premier Sport have been employed to provide breakfast, lunchtime and after school clubs in areas in which staff are not appropriately skilled and this has resulted in children participating in activities such as fencing, kwik cricket, tag rugby and street and theatre dance.
-Some lunchtime clubs have been targeted at identified children with the intention of boosting their confidence and positive results have been evident.
-‘Change for Life’ bags were purchased for both schools for the same reason and these have been employed in our clubs since their purchase.
+Some lunchtime clubs have been targeted at identified children with the intention of boosting their confidence, well-being and resilience and positive results have been evident.
 All clubs have focussed on further raising attainment through improving behaviour for learning, developing confidence and communication skills, and fostering attitudes for self-improvement and reflective learning.

-As last year was a summer Olympics year, funding was allocated to provide our KS2 children with an Olympics enrichment program, which was facilitated by Premier Sport with our staff working alongside.
+Funding was allocated to provide our children with an enrichment program, which was facilitated by Premier Sport with our staff working alongside.
 The children participated in sports which they wouldn't normally access, for example handball, fencing and archery; and they loved the challenge of trying these new activities.
-Following the success of this program, our KS2 children will again be provided with a similar opportunity during the latter part of the 2016/17 summer term.
-Funding was also used to provide the children across the Academy with a sports enrichment day focussed on team building skills, which was a wonderful success in every way.